ltebean/Wizard/README.md

 - merge the view under the context returned by the business script

-####Widget in form of container:
-Widget in form of container has one more part:
+A widget could also contain other widgets, in this case, the container widget should include one more config:

-- a layout
+- the layout

-The execution flow is as follows:
+And the execution flow will be as follows:

 - execute the business script
 - parse the layout and execute the widget specified in it